sersiksl/helloworld-cloud/intro-docker-containers/README.md

 (4) How to write an easy Dockerfile
 (5) How to persist data created in container

 Even this is a beginner tutorial it expects you to have Docker installed on your computer.
+If you need help to install Docker, please have a look at [intro-docker-requirements](../intro-docker-requirements)

 ## First Docker Container